 Sylvie fought against an opponent she’d faced and beaten twice before, Gaewdtaa Por.
 Muangpet, but lost on points this time.
 In her video update just after the fight, she talks about how it went.

 As the evening went on, there wasn’t much for me to do except rest, prepare, and wander back and forth between our spot and the portable bathrooms that had been set up.
 As my fight drew closer, I decided to run back for one last pee just to be safe and my trainer came with me.

 When we got there, we were told by the staff that they’d been closed, so my trainer proceeded to rant at them, despite their repeated claims that I couldn’t use them, asking them if they would prefer for me to pee on the floor.
 It was slightly embarrassing, but I very much appreciated the fact that he cared enough to do it, and they gave in to him in the end.
 No one wants to have to worry about peeing their pants in a fight.

 The fight itself was rather slow.
 During the first round, we both spent most of our time in kicking range, throwing single shots and testing each other’s reactions.
-I felt very calm and controlled and came away from it thinking ‘this won’t be easy, but I have no reason to lose to this girl‘.
+I felt very calm and controlled and came away from it thinking ‘this won’t be easy, but I have no reason to lose this fight’.